Toronto Zoo: 2010s

-The Frank Schofield Memorial/Asian Gardens opened the first phase in June 2010, and includes a statue erected in Schofield's honour.
+The Frank Schofield Memorial / Asian Gardens opened the first phase in June 2010 and includes a statue erected in Schofield's honour.

 On May 21, 2011, the black-footed penguin exhibit opened to the public.
-This exhibit once housed South African fur seals and was closed in 2010 and modified to house the black-footed penguins.
+This exhibit once housed South African fur seals, and was closed and modified in 2010 to house the penguins.

 In 2011, the city started looking at the process of selling the zoo to a third party after Toronto Mayor Rob Ford claimed there were many interested buyers.
 This process was short-lived with the city later deciding the zoo will remain an entity of the city.

 In April 2012, the zoo lost its accreditation in the Association of Zoos and Aquariums due to a disagreement regarding sending its three elephants to PAWS, an animal sanctuary in California that is not AZA-accredited.
 The zoo began looking for a new accredited home for its elephants in October 2011, but the Toronto city council voted to send the elephants to California instead, ignoring the recommendations of the zoo's professional staff.
 The zoo re-applied for AZA accreditation in March 2013, and they later returned to the AZA program.
 The three elephants were transported to the PAWS sanctuary in California on October 16, 2013.

 In 2012, on a trade mission to China, it was announced that the Toronto Zoo and the Calgary Zoo would be lent two giant pandas from China for the span of ten years, with the pandas splitting the time equally between the two facilities.
-The pandas, named Er Shun and Da Mao, arrived at the Toronto Zoo on Monday, March 25, 2013, greeted by prime minister Stephen Harper.
+The pandas, named Er Shun and Da Mao, arrived at the Toronto Zoo on Monday, March 25, 2013, greeted by Prime Minister Stephen Harper.
 Their exhibit opened on May 18, 2013.
 The pandas originated from the Chongqing Zoo and Chengdu Panda Base.
 In October 2015, Er Shun gave birth to twin cubs named Jia Panpan and Jia Yueyue.
 The exhibit closed on March 18, 2018, when the pandas were moved to the Calgary Zoo.